Get in touch

 Travel documents to keep in your hand luggage

-• Passport: You will need your valid passport if you are travelling from overseas to the UK.
+• Passport: You will need your valid passport (the same one as used to apply for ETA or Visa) if you are travelling from overseas to the UK.
 Photo ID cards are no longer accepted as identity documents for European travellers entering the UK.

-• Parental Consent form: If you are under 18 years old and travelling alone, you need to provide a Parental Consent form signed by both parents (if applicable) at the UK border control.
+• Travel Consent form: signed by both parents (if applicable) at the UK border control.

-• Arrival letter for UK Border Control stating your tuition and accommodation fees are paid in full.
+• Confirmation of Enrolment Letter (if you applied for an ETA) letter for UK Border Control stating your tuition and accommodation fees are paid in full.
 If not provided, you may be asked to demonstrate proof of sufficient funds to cover your stay.

 • International bank card and/or cash.